The Case of the Pen Gone Missing: A Mickey Rangel Mystery / El caso de la pluma perdida: Colección Mickey Rangel, detective privado

 “Mickey is a real, honest-to-goodness private detective; he has his diploma, badge, and several solved crimes to prove it.
 His skills and judgment are tested when Toots Rodríguez, the prettiest girl in his class, asks him to help her clear her name, which has been tainted by the disappearance of a collectible pen that was presented at show-and-tell that morning.
 Mickey has to fight his inclination to immediately assume her innocence and has to make constant mental notes to remain objective.
 Mickey and his mysterious letter-writing angel are pretty sure that Toots and her boyfriend, Bucho, the school bully, have conspired to leave with the pen in their pockets; proving it is another matter.
 Lively and entertaining narrative coupled with attractive illustrations will make this book a favorite among young mystery readers.”—School Library Journal

-“This bilingual chapter-book edition…will engage intermediate readers in both languages, English and Spanish, and offers multiple possibilities for school projects, group discussions and read-aloud sessions.
-Villarroel’s well-crafted translation into Spanish maintains the suspense and humor of the original English version, narrated by Mickey in fine, hard-boiled style.”—Kirkus Reviews
+“This bilingual chapter-book edition, the first in a series of Mickey Rangel Mysteries, will engage intermediate readers in both languages, English and Spanish, and offers multiple possibilities for school projects, group discussions and read-aloud sessions.
+Villarroel’s well-crafted translation into Spanish maintains the suspense and humor of the original English version, narrated by Mickey in fine, hard-boiled style.
+Mora’s illustrations add a refreshing touch, effectively breaking up the text in this appealing introduction.”—Kirkus Reviews

 “A Spanish translation of the story is bound in with the English, making this a good choice for bilingual school and public library collections.”—Mystery Scene Magazine